sto3014/LRPureRAW/README.md

 ## Filter Preset

 ---
-Additionally, there are three filter presets which may support your workflow:
+There are three filter presets which may support your workflow:
 * PureRAW (candidate)
   Displays only photos which can be exported by the _PureRAW Original_ preset.
+  Virtual copies will not be taken into account.
 * PureRAW (excluded)
   Displays only photos which were not processed.
 * PureRAW (only)
 Displays only processed photos.

-## Troubleshooting

----
-_LRPureRAW_ expects that _DxO PureRAW_ 1.0 is installed in the following directory:
-* Windows
-  C:\Program Files\DxO\DxO PureRAW
-* Mac
-  /Applications/DxO PureRaw.app

-If _DxO PureRAW_ is installed in a different place or is of different version, you must configure the installation directory in the plugin settings of PureRAW in the [Plug-in Manager](#dxo-pureraw).

 ## Known Issues